ryersondmp/sa11y/README.md

 2. Clone this repo.
 3. Run `npm install`
 4. Run `npm run serve`.
 Then open `http://localhost:8080/docs/demo/en/` in your browser.
-5. For unit tests, execute `npm test` or `node --test` while the server is running.
+5. For unit tests, execute `npm run test` while the server is running.

 **Tip!** To speed up compile time while developing, navigate to `rollup.config.js` and change `developmentMode` to `true`.
 This will only compile javascript, SCSS, and English translation strings.